delorum/pontifex/README.md

 Thats all.
 Have fun!
 I hope this program will be helpful.

-And QXIRP DXUVJ YOXEY OCQME
+And EUELY WCGNS VNBKP BWZTJ